CianMRoche/AstroWiki/Compact objects/Binaries.md

 ## X-ray binary
 A [[Neutron stars#Neutron stars|neutron star]] or [[Black holes#Black hole|black hole]] accreting from a companion (often a [[Spectra#Main sequence|main sequence]] star) and emitting strongly in the x-ray.
 Neutron stars are invisible in the optical so the x-ray lines are how we typically identify the accreting binary.

+## Cataclysmic variable
+A [[Stellar classes#White dwarf|white dwarf]] accreting matter from a secondary star which irregularly increases in brightness by a large factor, then drops back down to a quiescent state.
+They were initially called novae (from Latin 'new').
+Not accreting enough mass to go over Chandrasekhar limit and go [[Supernovae#Supernova|supernova]].

 ## Roche-lobe overflow